GDxU/fconsole/README.md

 ```

 # Notes
-* Actually, there are only 2 implemented features yet (up to the August 29, 2016): Display List Inspector and Properties Editing.
+\* Actually, there are only 2 implemented features yet (up to the August 29, 2016): Display List Inspector and Properties Editing.
 In my opinion, these two are the most useful and important features from [Flash-Console](https://github.com/junkbyte/flash-console) and I wanted to implement them the first.
 [Other features are planned](https://github.com/flashist/fconsole/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) to be implemented.

+\*\* At the current moment (up to the August 29, 2016) the console works only with Pixi.js library but the [fgraphics](https://github.com/flashist/fgraphics) lib was developed to be enhanced for supporting different game engines.
+The next major adapter which is planned to be implemented is the [EaselJS](https://github.com/CreateJS/EaselJS) adapter.